 A 24 years old, resident of Agartala, Tripura.
 Fluent in Hindi, Bengali and English, he completed my Masters Degree in Psychology from the University of Calcutta.
 He has been working for OpIndia.com since January, 2018.

-She is a Master of Science (M.Sc), Advanced Diploma in Bio-Therapeutics.
-She has worked for 3 years as Research Assistant in Reliance Life Sciences Pvt Ltd, Navi Mumbai.
+She is a Master of Science (M.Sc), with an Advanced Diploma in Bio-Therapeutics.
+She has worked for 3 years as Research Assistant in a leading Biotech firm.
 She has been a columnist with several portals.
 She started working with OpIndia from January 2018.

 He freelanced as a translator for a decade, working in English to Assamese translation, localisation, subtitling jobs.
 Before that worked in corporate sector, mostly in finance and insurance companies.
 Obtained Post Graduate Diploma in Management in the year 2000 from Assam Institute of Management, Guwahati.